 As I mentioned in the pros section – HostPapa is competitive based on value pricing.
 But not everyone needs higher value for higher pricing.
 Sometimes, you need a website to fit within a budget.
 Or sometimes, you are looking to get the best price for a certain set of features.

 I’ve had clients in the former bucket – and I have projects in the latter bucket.
-For example – I have had several microsites that need a hosting plan that has enough databases and domains to host them all while providing just enough memory to handle predictable, consistent traffic – for a low price.
+For example – I have had several microsites that needed a hosting plan that has enough databases and domains to host them all while providing just enough memory to handle predictable, consistent traffic – for a low price.

 If you are in those two buckets – HostPapa might not be for you.
-Their mid and low tier plans are usually heavily discounted – but only for a 3 year commitment.
+Their mid and low tier plans are usually heavily discounted – but only for a 3-year commitment.
 Otherwise, at renewal, they are pretty pricey for plain shared hosting.

 Additionally, some features like SiteLock and Automated Backups are not bundled in the price, which adds to the cost per feature.

 Same goes if you start to look at number of websites, databases, etc per price.
 HostPapa isn’t super-expensive, but they also aren’t the best deal out there.
-If you have a limited budget, or are not sure about the length of your project, then they will likely be more than you want to pay.
+If you have a limited budget or are not sure about the length of your project, then they will likely be more than you want to pay.